ShepherdJerred/gpt-2-simple-sagemaker/README.md

 * Description: Files to train the model from.

 ## Deploying
 This container will save a trained model to S3.
 Once training is complete a SageMaker model, endpoint, and endpoint configuration can be created for inferencing.
-To make this publicly accessible you'll also need a Lambda function and to setup API Gateway.
+To make this publicly accessible you'll also need a Lambda function and to setup API Gateway, like this one: https://github.com/ShepherdJerred/lambda-sagemaker-endpoint